codeparty/blog/source/_posts/2012-04-14-our-take-on-derby-vs-meteor.markdown

 ## Wrapping it up

-You can acheive many of the same things with both frameworks.
+You can achieve many of the same things with both frameworks.
 Both are powerful tools for implementing features that are very difficult to write in more traditional web frameworks like Rails and PHP.

 Derby has been more focused on making sure it can support advanced features like conflict detection, offline clients, and extremely fast rendering.
 We are also more focused on compatibility with other modules in the existing Node.js ecosystem, and we have a permissive open source license.